Rough Gems FAQs

 In addition to artist and curatorial stipends Union Hall will also provide:

-• Full use of Union Hall’s facilities, including all of its movable walls, furniture, and technology
+Full use of Union Hall’s facilities, including walls, pedestals, shelves, furniture, and technology

-• Staffing during the exhibition’s open hours as well as for supplementary programming and events
+Staffing during the exhibition’s open hours as supplementary programming

 Awards